Adding Feide login to a service

 If the service is publishing the organization/organization have access to active the service.
 Each individual organization must actively choose to activate the service.This is done in Feide’s customer portal by a Feide administrator at the host organization.
 There they can search after the service by the name of the service, name of the service provider and service description.
 Only after the service have been active the organization is an option in the Feide login for the user and the user can login to the service.

 Do you service need to identify and authenticate international users or people outside the education?
 When using OpenID Connect a service can enable other login providers in addition to Feide login this is done under “configuration” tab.
-More information about login provider avable for OIDC-configurastion.
+More information about login provider available at OIDC configuration.

 Screenshot of publishing the service

-You can remove the service and we recommend that all service that are no longer in uses get removed for a better overview over available services.
+You can remove the service and we recommend that all service that are no longer in uses get removed for a better overview of available services.

 If you are still testing the service, we recommend that you unpublish the service or removes the services from public list and API.
 If you choose to unpublish the service is no longer available in the service search for the host organizations and cannot be activated.
 If you only removed the service for public list and API the service gets removed from list like the list of available services in Feide but is still available in-service search.